pixeljetstream/r3e-trace-analysis/README.md

  * allow "only driving" recordings, that filter away frames in game menu or driven by AI
 * 11.07.2015:
  * initial release

-### Caveats

-The Lua implemention of record and should be replaced by native C/C++ code to allow for greater sampling and playback rates.
-This is currently not a primary goal, as only few apps need high frequency data.